 Inspired by the works of critical race and feminist legal theorists before her, Kehinde seeks to encourage dialogue about issues faced by those who sit at the intersection of Black and woman.
 Kehinde serves as a speaker, facilitator, and panelist on race and gender equity and inclusion.
-She presents workshops and lectures on diversity and inclusion, intersectionality, sexual assault prevention and crisis intervention, reproductive justice, privilege and oppression, Hip-Hop political theory, media bias, and the social construction of Women of Color identities.
+She presents workshops and lectures on diversity and inclusion, intersectionality, sexual assault prevention and crisis intervention, reproductive justice, privilege and oppression, Hip-Hop political theory, media bias, and the socially constructed identities of Black women.

 In addition to contributing to variety of online sources, Kehinde is the author of, “From Tre Styles to Trayvon Martin: The Implications of Socially Constructed Identities on the George Zimmerman Verdict,” (Re)Teaching Trayvon Martin: Education for Racial Justice and Human Freedom Edited by Venus E. Evans-Winters and Magaela C. Bethune.

 She is also the author of the forthcoming work, Flashbacks.